Three Kings (1999 film): Production

 Three Kings was filmed in the deserts of Casa Grande, Arizona, California and Mexico, with many of the extras played by actual Iraqi refugees.
-According to Russell, two of the cast members had "personally defaced 300 murals of Saddam."
+According to David O. Russell, two of the cast members had "personally defaced 300 murals of Saddam."
 After one of the military advisers to the film died during production, Russell said the death was "perhaps due to chemicals he was exposed to in the Gulf."

 Script controversy

 Former stand-up comic John Ridley had originally written the screenplay, then titled Spoils of War, as an experiment to see how fast he could write and sell a film.
 The writing took him seven days, and Warner Bros. bought the script 18 days later.
 When the studio showed a list of their purchased scripts to Russell, the one-sentence description of Spoils of War, "heist set in the Gulf War", appealed to him.
 Although Russell claimed he never read Ridley's script, so as not "to pollute my own idea", he admits that "John gets credit where it's due.
 The germ of the idea that I took was his."
 Ridley maintains that Russell shut him out of the process, saying: "I never heard a word while he was shooting the movie.
 Never saw any of the script changes.
 And then finally, a year later, I get a copy of the script, and my name isn't even on it."
 Although Warner Bros. worked out a deal to give Ridley a "story by" credit, Ridley remains unhappy with the experience, and has blocked Russell's efforts to publish the Three Kings screenplay in book form.